ibm-cloud-docs/billing-usage/billing-faq.md

 If the credit isn't on the Usage page, go to **Invoices** and click link with the date for your next recurring invoice.
 If you don't see the credit on the next recurring invoice, it’s not yet added to your account.
 Check back later to verify that you received the credit.

+## How do I get answers to my Startup with IBM questions?
+{: #startup-ibm}
+{: faq}
+Startup with IBM Program, which was formerly the IBM Global Entrepreneur Program (GEP), is available by going to the [Startup with IBM Program](https://developer.ibm.com/startups/){: external}.
+The awarding and extension of credits through this IBM corporate program isn'te directly supported by IBM Cloud Support.
+If your application to the program is approved, credits might be referred to as the Technology Incubator Program on an IBM Cloud Invoice.
+For more information about the program and its credits, visit the [Frequently Asked Questions for the Startup with IBM Program](https://developer.ibm.com/startups/faq){: external}.

 ## How do I get support?
 {: #contactsupport}
 {: faq}

-Click **Support** in the console menu bar to access the Support Center.
+Click **Support** in the console menu bar to access the Support Center by going to the [Support Center page](https://{DomainName}/unifiedsupport/supportcenter){: external} directly.
 From there, start with leveraging the list of common FAQs.
 If you don't find the answers that you need, see the **Need more help?** section to contact IBM Cloud support.

 ## Where can I view the billing address for my account?
 {: #billing-address}